imgix/imgix-blueprint/README.md

 <a name="base64-encode-problematic-parameters"></a>
 ## Base64 encode problematic parameters

 When dealing with complex inputs, encoding can be difficult to deal with and implement.
 Because of this, imgix recommends using the Base64 variants of parameters.
-Every parameter in imgix has a Base64 alias, which allows the values to be encoded using the 'base64url' encoding with URL and filename safe alphabet ([RFC 4648](https://en.wikipedia.org/wiki/Base64#RFC_4648)).
+Every parameter in imgix has a Base64 alias, which allows the values to be encoded using the "base64url" encoding with URL and filename safe alphabet ([RFC 4648](https://en.wikipedia.org/wiki/Base64#RFC_4648)).
 These parameters are keyed by appending `64` to the end of the parameter name.
 Thus `txt` becomes `txt64`.
+When consuming a library, it will almost always be best to use the Base64 variant of the `mark`, `blend`, `txt`, and `txtfont` parameters.

-imgix does not require any padding characters at the end of the string, i.e. the typical `==\n` seen at the end of many base64 encoded strings.
+imgix requires that any padding characters in the resulting Base64 string (equals signs and newlines [`=` and `\n`]) are removed.

 Here’s an example: